ryanachten/noob/noob.Patterns/Creational/Factory/README.md

 - Makes code more robust, less coupled and easy to extend
 - Provides abstraction between implementation and client

+## Disadvantages
+- Can increases the number of classes in the system, since each product class requires a creator

 ## When to use
 - When the client is unsure what instance to create at runtime
 - To centralise the logic of creating objects